DFCU Bank

 DFCU Bank, registered as the Development Finance Company of Uganda Bank Limited, is a commercial bank in Uganda.
 It is licensed by the Bank of Uganda (BoU), Uganda's central bank and national banking regulator.

 Overview

-As of December 2021, DFCU Bank had total assets of UGX:3.136 trillion (US$882.8 million), and shareholders' equity of UGX:594.03 billion (US$167.2 million).
+As of December 2022, DFCU Bank had total assets of UGX:3.283 trillion (US$893.78 million), and shareholders' equity of UGX:614.5 billion (US$167.3 million).

 As of 30 June 2017, dfcu Bank operated 67 branches and 100 automated teller machines.
-As of 30 June 2020, the bank's total assets had increased to UGX:3.442 trillion (US$939 million), with shareholders' equity of UGX:599.65 billion (US$163.54 million).
+As of 31 December 2024, the bank's total assets had increased to UGX:3.4 trillion (US$934.6 million).
+In calendar year 2024, the bank realized profit after tax (PAT) of UGX72 billion (US$19.8 million).

 History

 The Development Finance Company of Uganda Limited was established in 1964, with its name changing in 2000 to DFCU Limited and eventually to dfcu Limited.
 In 2000, dfcu Limited acquired Gold Trust Bank, which subsequently became dfcu Bank.

 In July 2014, the BoU transferred to dfcu Bank the customer deposits of the Global Trust Bank, a small retail financial institution that the BoU had closed because it never became commercially viable.
 The deposits were valued at UGX:73 billion.

 On 27 January 2017, dfcu Bank took over Crane Bank, which had been under the statutory management of the BoU because Crane's liabilities exceeded its assets.
 The acquisition included all customer deposit accounts and some loan accounts.